 D.A.S., The School of Theology, The University of the South

 In addition to her role as Chaplain, Mother Short teaches Introduction to Religious Studies.
-She was formerly Lead House Parent in Warner House, House Program Leader for Gorgas, and served as SAS's liaison to regional Episcopal churches.
+She was formerly Lead House Parent in Warner House and served as SAS's liaison to regional Episcopal churches.
 She and her family live on campus.

 M.S.
 Sports Administration, Georgia State University